-SSH Host key and How to Fix Remote Host Key Has Changed Error in Linux
+What is SSH Host key and How to Find SSH Host Key in Linux

 Ever encountered the cryptic message “Remote Host Key Has Changed” while connecting to a server using SSH (Secure Shell)?